9 SaaS Onboarding Examples (+ The Secrets to a Great Process)

 SaaS onboarding is the process of introducing people to your product efficiently, concisely, and in a way that sets them up for success.
 SaaS onboarding is totally different from traditional face-to-face (F2F) client onboarding, or service onboarding, as it often relies on technology and automation in order for the SaaS businesses to keep resource expenses low and growth high and manageable.

-Just as your SaaS users are all different, it’s your job to tailor your own onboarding experience to each user so that new customers can find value in your SaaS product in a way that’s unique to their job-to-be-done.
+Just as your SaaS users are all different, it’s your job to tailor your own onboarding experience to each individual user, so that new customers can find value in your SaaS product in a way that’s unique to their job-to-be-done.

 In this article, we’ll unpick the ins and outs of SaaS onboarding, inspire you with some of the best SaaS onboarding examples, and guide you through building a self-service onboarding experience your users will adore.
-Let's do this!
+Allons-y!

 TL;DR